August Zeller: Philadelphia (1882–1887)

 From 1882 to 1886, Zeller studied at the Pennsylvania Academy of the Fine Arts (PAFA) in Philadelphia under Thomas Eakins.
 Eakins was a PAFA alumnus who had studied at the École des Beaux-Arts.
 He returned to become director of PAFA's school, which he remodeled after the École.
 Eakin's teaching philosophy involved teaching by example and letting students find their own way with only terse guidance: "A teacher can do very little for a pupil & should only be thankful if he don't hinder him & the greater the master, mostly the less he can say."

-In early February 1886, Eakins was forced to resign over a controversy that had erupted a month earlier—his use of a fully-nude male model before a mixed class of male and female students.
+In early February 1886, Eakins was forced to resign over a controversy that had erupted a month earlier—his use of a fully-nude male model before a class with female students.
 All 55 of the male PAFA students signed a petition threatening to withdraw from the school if Eakins was not reinstated.
 The petition was ignored by PAFA's Board, and only 15 of those students, including Zeller, actually withdrew.
 They formed their own school, the student-run Art Students' League of Philadelphia, where Eakins taught classes without pay.
 The school was always on shaky financial footing, and was forced to move several times before being disbanded in 1893.
 Zeller attended for just over a year, before moving to Pottsville.